-Hue used to be the imperial capital of Vietnam, but now the city rests with a variety of ancient ruins that are open to the public.
-The palace was destroyed during the Vietnam War, but parts of it remain intact and other sections have been rebuilt.
+Hue used to be the imperial capital of Vietnam, though now the city rests with a variety of ancient ruins that are open to the public.
+The palace was destroyed during the Vietnam War, and parts of it remain intact, and other sections have been rebuilt.
 The ruins remind tourists of ancient times, where they can imagine an emperor gazing across the landscape.

-Another seaside resort location, Nha Trang sits on the South China Sea and is known for their modern architecture blended with Catholic churches and old temples.
-Just outside the city, waterfalls and hot springs are popular day trips, which highlight the areas natural beauty.
+Another seaside resort location, Nha Trang, sits on the South China Sea and is known for its modern architecture blended with Catholic churches and old temples.
+Just outside the city, waterfalls and hot springs are popular day trips, which highlight the area’s natural beauty.

 If you want to get into the local lifestyle and natural landscape, Ninh Binh is the best place to go for an otherworldly experience.
 The rural location is lined with limestone karst and an idyllic river.
-Nearby are the Tam Coc, which is a three-part cave system.
-The caves can be explored by boat and there are a variety of guided tours available.
+Nearby is the Tam Coc, which is a three-part cave system.
+The caves can be explored by boat, and there are a variety of guided tours available.

 Points of Interest

-While cities are always fun to explore, Vietnam is also home to plenty points of interest from stunning natural wonders to man-made architecture.
+While cities are always fun to explore, Vietnam is also home to plenty of points of interest, from stunning natural wonders to man-made architecture.

 Ha Long Bay

 One of Vietnam’s top tourist destinations, Ha Long Bay is located in the northern region and is dotted with green islands.
-The jungle like vegetation sits atop limestone pillars and enormous caves only add to the beauty.
-Many small fisherman villages float along the bay, but you’ll often find many different cruises boats touring the area.
+The jungle-like vegetation sits atop limestone pillars, and enormous caves only add to the beauty.
+Many small fisherman villages float along the bay, though you’ll often find many different cruise boats touring the area.

 Hang Son Doong Cave